-According to the city's Department of Transportation 19,000 people rode their bicycles to work on a daily basis in 2010, double the number from 2007 and a nearly threefold increase from 10 years ago.
+According to the city's Department of Transportation 19,000 people rode their bicycles to work on a daily basis in 2011, double the number from 2007 and a nearly threefold increase from 10 years ago.
 As the city provides more amenities to promote bicycling, including bicycle lanes and the bicycle sharing program, the number of bicyclists is likely to increase.

-Responding to the growing demand for bicycle parking, DOT has installed more than 13,000 free sidewalk bicycle racks and 20 sheltered parking structures.
+Responding to the growing demand for bicycle parking, the transportation department has installed more than 13,000 free sidewalk bicycle racks and 20 sheltered parking structures.
 At outdoor bike parking, however, theft and vandalism continue to be ongoing concerns.
 While the city also enacted a law requiring bicycle parking in commercial office buildings and in private parking lots and garages, not all bicyclists have access to a commercial building and the number of spaces available in private lots and garages is limited.
 This option would generate revenue for the city by providing secure bicycle storage on city-owned property near mass transit and commercial districts for a modest membership fee, while also encouraging multimodal transportation trips.
 Similar to the city's bicycle sharing program, a private vendor would be selected to build and manage the bicycle storage units in exchange for a share of the revenue, including revenue from advertising posted on the units.

-Based on information from Bikestation, the company that operates bike storage systems in other U.S. cities, IBO estimates that the city could see revenue of \$4.1 million a year.
+Based on information from Bikestation, a company that operates bike storage systems in other U.S. cities, IBO estimates that the city could see revenue of \$4.1 million a year.
 Our estimate assumes beginning with 150 storage facilities, split evenly between small storage facilities with space for 12 bicycles and medium storage facilities which have space for about 30 bicycles.
 Overall, there would be space for 3,150 bicycles.
 IBO assumes that memberships at \$100 per year for unlimited bicycle parking could be sold to up to 5,350 members.
-After subtracting operating costs, membership fees and the sale of advertising on the storage facilities would receive 30 percent of the profit.
-The amount of revenue would grow if the city expanded the program based on demand.
+After subtracting operating costs, revenue from membership fees and advertising would generate a net profit of \$13.6 million a year.
+We assume the city would receive 30 percent of the profit.
+Revenue would grow if demand is sufficient to allow the program to expand.

-PROPONENTS MIGHT ARGUE that bicycle infrastructure expands on city land and resources, it is appropriate to charge bicyclists for parking.
+PROPONENTS MIGHT ARGUE that as bicycle infrastructure expands on city land and resources, it is appropriate to charge bicyclists for parking.
 They may also argue that providing a secure place to lock bicycles will encourage use of bicycles, thereby reducing congestion on roadways and mass transit, while improving air quality.
-OPPONENTS MIGHT ARGUE that the city already provides free on-street and fee-based private garage bicycle parking so additional infrastructure on publicly owned space is unnecessary.
-They may also note that the new bike share program currently being implemented may reduce the number of bicyclists using their own their bikes to commute to work which would lower the need for bicycle parking.
+OPPONENTS MIGHT ARGUE that given the combination of free on-street parking provided by the city and feebased private bicycle parking available in garages, there is no need to provide additional public storage for bikes.
+They may also note that the new bike share program currently being implemented may reduce the number of bicyclists using their own bikes to commute to work, which would lessen the need for bicycle parking.
 Opponents might also argue that given the environmental and health benefits of bicycling to work, the city should not discourage the behavior by charging for bike parking.
-Lastly, some New Yorkers see the ever-increasing use of outdoor advertising as visual blight that diminishes the quality of life.
+Lastly, some New Yorkers see the everincreasing use of outdoor advertising as visual blight that diminishes the quality of life.